heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Processing text data with the Java IO API

-- Text data: interpretation of binary data
+- Text data: interpretation of binary data.
-- Different character encodings
+- Different character encodings.
-- Different end of line characters
+- Different end of line characters.
-- Different IO classes for text data
+- Different IO classes for text data.

 ![bg right:45% w:90%](./images/processing-text-data.png)

 ### Ancestor of character representations: ASCII

-- ASCII: 128 binary values
+- ASCII: 128 binary values.
-- Mapping binary to characters
+- Mapping binary to characters.
-- Published in 1963 and meant for English
+- Published in 1963 and meant for English.

 ![bg right w:90%](https://upload.wikimedia.org/wikipedia/commons/c/cf/USASCII_code_chart.png)

 ### Extended ASCII: codes pages

-- Extended ASCII (code pages)
+- Extended ASCII (code pages).
-- Support for more characters using the remaining 128 values
+- Support for more characters using the remaining 128 values.

 ![bg right w:80%](https://upload.wikimedia.org/wikipedia/commons/a/ac/Latin-1-infobox.svg)

 ### Unicode

-- Unicode: solves ASCII limitations
+- Unicode: solves ASCII limitations.
-- Standard to support all languages
+- Standard to support all languages.
 - Different implementations:
-  - UTF-8
+  - UTF-8.
-  - UTF-16
+  - UTF-16.
-  - UTF-32
+  - UTF-32.

 ![bg right contain](./images/unicode-website.png)

 ### UTF-8

-- UTF-8: variable-length encoding
+- UTF-8: variable-length encoding.
-- Most common Unicode implementation
+- Most common Unicode implementation.
-- ASCII compatible
+- ASCII compatible.
-- Quite the standard for web and software development
+- Quite the standard for web and software development.

 ![bg right contain](./images/utf-8-wikipedia-article.png)

 ### What happens if you ignore the character encoding?

-- Not stored in the file itself
+- Not stored in the file itself.
-- Misinterpretation leads to issues
+- Misinterpretation leads to issues.
-- Check, compile and run the `TextCharacterEncodingsExample` code example!
+- Check, compile and run the `TextCharacterEncodingsExample` example!

 ![bg right:40% w:80%](https://upload.wikimedia.org/wikipedia/commons/7/7f/Replacement_character.svg)

 ### Reading and writing text data

-- `Reader` and `Writer` classes are used to read/write text data
+- `Reader` and `Writer` classes are used to read/write text data.
-- **Always specify the encoding!** If not set, it can be incompatible with other systems
+- **Always specify the encoding!** If not set, it can be incompatible with other systems.
-- Let's have a look at the code example `TextReadAndWriteFileExample`
+- Let's have a look at the example `TextReadAndWriteFileExample`.

 ![bg right:45% w:90%](./images/processing-text-data.png)